tkizmaz/Nightfall/README.md

 # Nightfall
-Repository for University of Sussex's Master's Project, a 3D FPS Assassin game.
+Repository for University of Sussex's Masters' Project, a 3D FPS Assassin game.
 Supervised by Dr. Paul Newbury.